emirhanbilgic/AIGCDetectBenchmark/README_KAGGLE.md

    - This is a PyTorch version compatibility issue that has been fixed
    - Make sure you have the latest version of `eval_univfd_small_data.py`
    - The script now uses `weights_only=False` for checkpoint loading

+9. **_pickle.UnpicklingError: invalid load key, '<'**:
+   - This means the downloaded file is not a valid PyTorch checkpoint
+   - The Baidu Pan download likely failed and returned an HTML login page instead
+   - **Solution**: Download the weights locally and upload as a Kaggle dataset
+   - Create a dataset named `univfd-weights` with the `UnivFD.pth` file
+   - Use: `!cp /kaggle/input/univfd-weights/UnivFD.pth weights/classifier/`

 ## Citation